 Truck Accident Lawyer In Fort Lauderdale

 Large truck accidents are more likely to result in the injury and death of passenger vehicle drivers, not the truck driver.
 The size and weight of 18-wheelers exert too much kinetic energy on smaller passenger vehicles, leading to severe injuries to people inside the smaller vehicle.
-Unfortunately, negligent truck drivers and trucking companies are often at fault for these wrecks – the parties that typically suffer the least damage.
+Unfortunately, negligent truck drivers and trucking companies are often at fault for these pickup truck wrecks – the parties that typically suffer the least damage.

-If you or someone you love were recently involved in an accident with a large truck in Fort Lauderdale, speak to personal injury attorneys, Jason and Debi Chalik of the Law Offices of Chalik & Chalik for legal advice.
+If you or someone you love was recently involved in an accident with a large truck in Fort Lauderdale, speak to personal injury attorneys, Jason and Debi Chalik of the Law Offices of Chalik & Chalik for legal advice.

 Truck Accident Liability

 Commercial trucks are unique in that they must obey all roadway rules in Fort Lauderdale as well as federal rules regarding large truck maintenance and performance.
 The Federal Motor Carrier Safety Administration imposes laws regarding truck drivers’ hours of service, fleet upkeep, and cargo loading – to name a few out of hundreds of regulations.
 Trucking companies must engage in sound hiring and training practices, as well as performance checks on vehicle maintenance and inspections.
 Breaking any of the laws surrounding trucking and resulting in an accident is an act of negligence.
 Furthermore, truck drivers are required to comply with stringent federal and state guidelines concerning the amount of hours they drive, repair schedules, warning signals, the kind of freight that is transported and on what roads the freight is transported.
 Lack of compliance with such guidelines could be the cause of a collision.